A six month online intensive, to develop you as an artist, enabling you to find and express your individual creative voice.

 The Porthmeor Programme Online is a unique opportunity to find and develop your individual creative voice over the course of 6 months.
 Making is at the heart of it.
 We combine professional guidance and support from 1-1 tutorials with our lead artists, with practical making workshops led by guest artists.

-This year we will take just 12 students on our online programme and this small group size means a luxurious amount of tutor time alongside a close, supportive peer group.
+This year we will take just 12 students on our online programme and this small group size means a generous amount of tutor time alongside a close, supportive peer group.

 Many students go on to exhibit together and establish valuable long term networks.
-This online version has evolved from our face to face model which we have paused on this year.
-We have run our face to face version now for 7 years, guiding over 100 students through our unique programme so far.
-We have used this experience to develop our new online version so you can benefit from this powerful motivating programme from your own home.
+This online version has evolved from our face to face model and without the need to travel to St Ives every month, widens the opportunity.
+We have run face to face version now for 7 years, guiding over 100 students through our unique programme so far.
+We have used this experience to develop this online version so you can benefit from this powerful motivating programme from your own home.

 The process will take you on a journey over the 6 months with the primary purpose of expanding your personal practice.
 Running through the programme is the development of your critical voice through personal projects, one to ones and group crits.